-- 10. For Extensive Roof Garden systems installed in climates receiving less than 35 inches of annual rainfall, permanent irrigation will most likely be required.
-This decision will be heavily influenced by the Roof Garden design and microclimate conditions. - 11.
+- 7. For Modular Tray Roof Garden systems installed in climates receiving less than 35 inches of annual rainfall, permanent irrigation is strongly recommended.
+This decision will be heavily influenced by the system design and microclimate conditions. - 8.
 The decision of whether, or not, to install a permanent irrigation system is highly dependent upon the geographic region, microclimate, growth media depth, water retention layer and plant selection.
-All Roof Gardens will require temporary irrigation during the establishment period and during drought conditions.
-If the project budget allows, a permanent irrigation system can be set to easily facilitate watering during these periods through the use of timers and rain/soil moisture sensors. - a.
+All Modular Tray Roof Gardens will require temporary irrigation during the establishment period and during drought conditions.
+If the project budget allows, a permanent irrigation system can be set to easily facilitate watering during these periods through the use of timers and rain/soil moisture sensors.

+- a.
 If a permanent irrigation system is installed, the system must be flushed prior to the first freeze to prevent the lines from bursting. - b.
 Prior to re-commissioning the irrigation system in the spring, check the system for leaks and perform any repairs as needed.
 This is also the appropriate time to verify the functionality of timers and soil moisture sensors.